 - It boasts of high predictability and less volatility such that it is acceptable by crypto casino

 - Initially, the crypto and traditional market had little or nothing in common.
 The table turned with the advent of stable coins.
 These digital assets serve as a channel for the integration of cryptocurrencies into the traditional financial economy.

-- Traders or investors who prioritise hedge, consider stable coin as the most suitable option for trading and their portfolios.
+- Traders or investors who prioritize hedge, consider stable coin as the most suitable option for trading and their portfolios.
 Especially for a trader who is also interested in Bitcoin Gambling Games.

 Concerning the downsides:

-- Fiat-based stable coins are designed with less decentralisation unlike BTC and other cryptos because it requires a central figure (support) for the entire transaction to be a success.
+- Fiat-based stable coins are designed with less decentralization unlike BTC and other cryptos because it requires a central figure (support) for the entire transaction to be a success.

 - For crypto-backed and algorithmic stable coin, the trader’s fate is based on the source code and the decision of the wider community for the system to keep kicking.

 - All these points to the fact that the stable coin system is a new technology and will need time to become a major component of the global financial market.

 With the world moving in the direction of digital transformation, crypto trading occupies a huge chunk of daily transactions.
 To mitigate losses due to the volatility, the network embraced the use of these coins and unpegged currencies.